Eldienkay/TensionTerminator_Group2/README.md

 ### Modifying the Code

-- To alter movement detection logic, modify the relevant sections in `HelperFunctions.py` or the movement_data.json.
+- To alter movement detection logic, modify the relevant sections in `HelperFunctions.py` or `main.py`.
-- movement_data.json is the exchange file for the app and can be adapted
+- `movement_data.json` is the exchange file for the app and is currently overwritten everytime a video is played
 - For changes in how movement data is displayed or stored, update the respective sections in `main.py`.